alexandrebarachant/decoding-brain-challenge-2016/README.md

 The experiemental protocol was identitcal to the one described in [1], but the dataset was much more challenging.

+#### If you have questions about the models and the solution, open an Issue on github and i will be happy to provide more insight.

 ## Foreword
 There is some general ideas I followed to build my models for this challenge.
 I will develop them here.